 He honed his machine learning and programming skills working on the Turtle Tech project, a drone-based sea turtle surveillance effort between Embry-Riddle, Northrop Grumman and the Brevard Zoo.
-The project not only tracks the turtles themselves but also can identify individual sea turtles, including species, gender and individual markings, by using uncrewed autonomous vehicles (UAVs).
+The project tracks the turtles and soon technology will enable scientists to individually identify the turtles by species, gender and individual markings, by using uncrewed autonomous vehicles (UAVs).
 This will allow conservation efforts to be conducted without disrupting wildlife.

 Tiriveedhi also took advantage of Embry-Riddle's study abroad opportunities and spent a memorable summer in Athens, Greece, where he learned about airline and airport operations while living and taking classes on a sailboat.

 On campus, Tiriveedhi’s love of film enabled him to channel his artistic side and make his mark as an Eagle.
 Inspired by the Bollywood films he watched with his father as a child, he founded Embry-Riddle's Movie/Film Making Club, where he made short films with fellow enthusiasts as a creative outlet.

 By meeting other students who shared his passion, he was able to help ease his transition from one culture to another.

 “Find friends who have the same interests as you,” he said.

 Embry-Riddle offers students a wide array of clubs and organizations to join, which is an excellent way for students to become active members of the university community.
 Extracurricular activities also contribute to student success.
 According to Best College, joining a club can help you boost your resume, meet new and diverse people and develop new skills, all while building your own personal and professional network.